 Beach time and Little Havana in Miami

 I’ve been to Miami a few times now and it’s still one of my favorite cities.
 Soaking in the sun on South Beach never gets old.
-Tasting the cuisine of Little Havana never gets old.
+Tasting the culture and cuisine of Little Havana never gets old.

 My first cruise!
 The trip from Miami to the Dominican came via the 700-person Fathom Adonia.
 The ship was smaller than many cruise ships, which was great since it created a more intimate atmosphere.
 I got to know some great new friends and enjoyed the rooftop pool, restaurants, and onboard activities.
 I didn’t think I would enjoy the cruise lifestyle, but I could get used to it.
 Maybe this will be my thing as I get older 🙂

 I was only in Mexico City long enough to see a few parks, some nifty architecture, and the Frida Kahlo Museum.
 That was enough to sell me on a return trip next January.
 So expect to read much more about La Cuidad de Mexico in 2017.

 What was your favorite travel adventure of 2016?